 - When you see words printed in bold or large font, point these out and explain how this changes the ways that we say those words.
 For example, ‘Look at how big the word BOOHOO is.
 The baby must be crying very loudly’.

 - Ask questions about the names and sounds of letters.

-- Play ‘find the letters/words’ game, especially the letters in your child’s name.
+- Play ‘find the letters and words’ games, especially with the letters in your child’s name.

 - Help your child make up her own stories and drawings to go with them.

-- Let your child ‘read’ you the story in his favourite book.
+- Let your child ‘read’ you his favourite book.

-- Turn off the TV or radio, and find a quiet space for reading so your child can focus.
+- Turn off the TV or radio so your child can focus.